Doctoral Programme in Communication, Educational and Humanities from the Universitat Internacional de Catalunya

 Research lines and team

-Lines of research in communication
+Line of research in Comunication

 Head of the line of research